 Eric Branse joined ISMP in 2015 and serves as the Assistant Director.
 He currently lives in Boston where he works as a software consultant.
 He has a lifelong passion for sports and music and spends his free time running, devouring books and chess puzzles, and following Phish up and down the East Coast.

-Arie Wolf is a computer programmer, world traveler, and aspiring cheese maker.
+Arie Wolf is a computer programmer, world traveler, and dream journaler.
 He spends his summers working at the summer camp where he grew up, and his desire to bring the happiness he sees in his campers to children around the world led him to us.
 As Chief Technology Officer, he runs the ISMP website and handles all technical matters for the organization.
 When he's not working Arie enjoys rock climbing, crossword puzzles, and being silly.

 Jonah Mahrer is a management consultant living in Los Angeles.
 The rich history of sports and music in his family’s heritage brought him to ISMP.
-Jonah is committed to teaming and growing with strategic partners and corporate sponsors that align closely with ISMP’s mission.
+He is committed to his role as Development Director, and leads our development team.
 When he isn’t working to make meaningful connections for ISMP, Jonah is rooting for the UNC Tar Heels (his alma mater), scuba diving around the world, and jamming out to the Grateful Dead.